How to Find Dental Hygienist Schools Near Me

 There are over 360 colleges across the US waiting for your application.
 Most of these are nationally-accredited by the American Dental Association’s Commission on Dental Accreditation and will prepare you to take the National Board Dental Hygiene Exam (NBDHE).[En español]

 Most states require that their hygienists have completed training at an CODA-accredited program at a recognized institution, and that they have completed Parts I and II of the NBDHE exam.
 There may be additional educational requirements for expanded functions such as the use of X-ray equipment or the administration of local anesthesia.

 Requirements vary for each state.
 You will find details of state requirements and program offerings near you on these pages:

 Dental Hygiene Degrees

-Most college dental hygiene programs award an Associate of Applied Science degree on completion.
+Most college programs award an Associate of Applied Science degree on completion.
 Some colleges offer advanced studies for those who want to take their career to the next level and a full Bachelor’s Degree in Dental Hygiene.
-Because of the clinical requirement, there are no online dental hygiene AAS degrees.
+Because of the clinical requirement, there are no online hygienist AAS degrees.
 There are, however, online completion degrees that take students who already hold an AAS degree to Bachelor’s degree level.
-Such degrees in dental hygiene tend to be offered by four-year universities.
+Such degrees tend to be offered by four-year universities.

 How long is dental hygienist school?

-Dental hygiene education programs typically take two to two-and-a-half (for an associate degree) years and will include both didactic and clinical experiences.
-Many colleges have their own dental hygiene clinics which allow students to gain valuable clinical time without leaving the campus.
+Education programs typically take two to two-and-a-half (for an associate degree) years and will include both didactic and clinical experiences.
+Many colleges have their own clinics which allow students to gain valuable clinical time without leaving the campus.
 If you wish to progress to a Bachelor’s degree, then you will need to study a full four years.

 How hard is it to complete a program?